suvraadeep/Course-ChatBot/README.md

 # Course-ChatBot using Llama-2 7B model

-This chatbot is meant to answer all your questions related to BT203, BT204, BT204, trained using all the textbooks of the respective textbooks.
+This chatbot is meant to answer all your questions related to BT203, BT204, BT204, trained using all the textbooks of the respective courses.

 # Architecture